-Starting with the advantages of contactless ordering solutions, this article addresses how adopting a no-contact menu and ordering systems will help hospitality businesses increase revenue for both guests staying at the property and walk-ins.
+Starting with the advantages of contactless menu solutions, this article addresses how adopting a no-contact ordering system will help hospitality businesses increase revenue for both guests staying at the property and walk-ins.

 The benefits of a contactless ordering solution are:

-With the help of a contactless ordering system, you enable your guest to explore all of your services, such as restaurants, tours, entertainment, and anything else you offer easily on their mobile devices.
+With the help of a contactless ordering system, you enable your guest to explore all of your offerings – such as dining options, tours, entertainment, and anything else you offer – easily on their mobile devices.

 QR code contactless solutions do not require your guests to download an app.
-All you need is the camera on your phone, Google Glasses, or any other device to access the hotel’s services.
+All you need is the camera on your iPhone, Google Lens on Android, or any other QR reader-enabled device to access the hotel’s services.

-Utilize your workforce’s full al by facilitating such options that you get with contactless ordering solutions.
-Also, the smarter option for hotels is to outsource Food & Beverage (F&B) services because such integrative technologies serve guests in a better way.
-Hence, hotels can minimize their F&B costs to local restaurants while still offering world-class in-room dining.
-Starting with any type of food delivery, to room service as scheduled by the hotel resident, is taken care of by the service partner, as well as you can align your hotel staff to serve the guests in a better way!
+Utilize your workforce’s full capabilities with the options you get with contactless ordering solutions.
+The smartest option for hotels is to outsource food and beverage (F&B) services because such integrative technologies serve guests in a better way than having a full-service restaurant on-site.
+Hotels can minimize their F&B costs by delegating this to local restaurants while still offering world-class in-room dining.
+From late night food delivery to high-class room service scheduled by the hotel guest, all is taken care of by the service partner.
+This way, you can align your hotel staff to serve the guests in a better way!

-Guests can even keep themselves updated by “opting-in” for updates about routinely provided services such as yoga classes, happy hours, and restaurant hours.
-Your guest will never miss out on anything they want to do again!
+Guests can keep themselves updated by opting-in for updates about routinely provided services such as yoga classes, happy hours, and restaurant ordering hours.
+Your guests will never miss out again!

 The advantages of a no-contact ordering system open new pathways to capitalize fully on your in-guest revenue.